mrvasquez2/CrossplayMinecraft/README.md

 This can be done with either a PC, Android APP or iOS 14+, the device must be on the same network as the console.

 ### PC
-with PC you can use Phantom.
+With PC you can use a program called Phantom.

-Download phantom from [here](https://github.com/jhead/phantom/releases) Open Command Prompt (CMD) and change to the directory of Phantom file you downloaded.
+Download phantom from [here](https://github.com/jhead/phantom/releases)

+Open Command Prompt (CMD) and change to the directory of Phantom file you downloaded.
 Then start the program by typing the "Start Command" as instructed below:
 ### Example Windows: